Thedegreeisalie/Thedegreeisalie.github.io/README.md

 ### Jer Moore

-This repository contains homework and other notes for a Math and Computer Science student at Utah State University with a interest in Data Science and DevOps.
+This repository contains homework and other notes for a Math and Computer Science student at Utah State University with an interest in Data Science and DevOps.

 You can contact them at jer.moore at jermoore.com.